Completeness from Gravitational Scattering: Representation Completeness

 For the symmetry group $G=SO(3)$, the matrices $M_{st}$ and $M_{ut}$ are known in closed form.
 In particular, these objects are the Racah $W$-coefficients, which up to a phase are the Wigner $6$-$j$ symbols that re-express angular momenta in the $t$ channel in terms of angular momenta in the $s$ and $u$ channel.
 Explicitly, $M_{st}$ is proportional to $\sqrt{(2J_{12}{+}1)(2 J_{23}{+}1)}W(j_1 j_2 j_4 j_3; J_{12} J_{23})$ and similarly for $M_{tu}$.
 In the terminology of angular momentum, $j_1,j_2,j_3,j_4$ are the external spins and $J_{12}, J_{23}$ are the exchanged spins.

 Using this expression, we were able to show that any set of exchanged representations $\mathcal{R}$ comprising a finite set of spins between $0$ and $N$ presents no inconsistency, which we have verified explicitly for $N\leq 4$.
 If any spin between $0$ and $N$ is missing, then the spectrum is inconsistent.
 The case of $N=1$, which includes spin-zero and spin-one states, was considered in Ref.~\cite{Hillman:2024ouy} and shown to be consistent.
-Importantly, this approach indeed indicates that an infinite number of representations is not needed for scattering consistency, since $N$ need not be infinite.
+Importantly, this approach indeed indicates that an infinite number of representations is not needed for scattering consistency, since $N$ can be finite.